UX and UI for Elvie Pump's companion app. The world’s first silent, wearable breast pump.→ Elvie Pump on the App Store

-Since Elvie Pump is a completely new product, the companion app plays a crucial educative role in the unboxing and onboarding process, as well as support through the pumping journey.
-The user can control one or both pumps through the app, as well as monitor the volume of milk that is being expressed on each side, automatically switching mode at let down and pausing when the bottle is full.
-In the History section, milk volumes can be tracked for each breast over time, which is helpful for women to understand trends and changes.
+With the pump tucked inside the bra, the person pumping can reclaim both their hands and their time.
+Through the app, they can control one or both pumps, as well as monitor the volume of milk that is being expressed on each side, automatically switching mode at let down and pausing when the bottle is full.
+In the History section, milk volumes can be tracked for each breast over time, which is helpful to understand trends and changes.

-Design: Nestor Pestana + Adeline O'Moreau
+Design: Adeline O'Moreau & Nestor Pestana

 Product Manager: Clare Ross